Matthew Ridgway: Chief of Staff of the United States Army

-On August 17, 1953, Ridgway succeeded General J. Lawton Collins as the Chief of Staff of the United States Army.
+On 17 August 1953, Ridgway succeeded General J. Lawton Collins as the Chief of Staff of the United States Army.
 After Eisenhower was elected president, he asked Ridgway for his assessment of United States military involvement in Vietnam in conjunction with the French.
 Ridgway prepared a comprehensive outline of the massive commitment that would be necessary for success, which dissuaded the President from intervening.
 A source of tension was Ridgway's belief that air power and nuclear bombs did not reduce the need for powerful, mobile ground forces to seize land and control populations.
 Ridgway was concerned that Eisenhower's proposal to significantly reduce the size of the army would leave it unable to counter the growing Soviet military threat, as noted by the 1954 Alfhem affair in Guatemala.
 These concerns would lead to recurring disagreements during his term as chief of staff.
-Ridgway was the leader of the "Never Again Club" within the U.S. Army that regarded the Korean War which ended in a draw as a something of a debacle and were strongly opposed to fighting another land war in Asia, especially against China.
+Ridgway was the leader of the "Never Again Club" within the U.S. Army that regarded the Korean War which ended in a draw as something of a debacle and were strongly opposed to fighting another land war in Asia, especially against China.